-In 2016, The Overbrook Foundation awarded grants to the following organizations through its gender rights and justice initiative.
+In 2019, The Overbrook Foundation awarded grants to the following organizations through its gender rights initiative.

 General Operating Support - $40,000 (third payment of a three-year grant)

-URGE envisions a world where all people have agency over their own bodies and relationships and the power, knowledge, and tools to exercise that agency.
-It builds this vision by engaging young people in creating and leading the way to sexual and reproductive justice for all by providing training, field mobilization, and national leadership for a youth-driven agenda.
-URGE mobilizes young people by building a base of activists through campus chapter networks (in CA, TX, OH, KS, GA, AL, and FL) and moving them to action through its campaigns and programs.
-URGE’s constituency is young people aged 15-30, and it specifically aims to serve college students, women of color, low-income women, and LGBTQ people.
-Chapters work on campaigns relevant to their states and campuses, as well as national initiatives, under the following four themes: abortion access, sex & culture, health & wellness, and parenting.
+Unite for Reproductive and Gender Equity (URGE) envisions a world where all people have agency over their own bodies and relationships and the power, knowledge, and tools to exercise that agency.
+URGE builds this vision by engaging young people in creating and leading the way to sexual and reproductive justice for all by providing training, field mobilization, and national leadership for a youth-driven agenda.